jackstapleton/rdb-autoscaling/whitepaper.md

 To be added to `.u.asg.tab` a subscriber must call `.u.asg.sub`, it takes three parameters.

 1. A list of tables to subscribe for.
-2. A list of symbol lists to subscribe for (corresponding to the list of tables).
+2. A list of symbol lists to subscribe for (one symbol list for each of the tables).
 3. The name of the queue to subscribe to.

 If the RDB is subscribing to a queue with no **live** subscriber, the tickerplant will immediately add it to `.u.w` and tell it to replay the log.